josdoaitran/josdoaitran.github.io/_posts/2024-12-28-testing4everyone-ht-less-5-mins-to-root-an-android-device.md

 Magisk application should be installed successfully in your android device.
 ![walking]({{ site.baseurl }}/assets/images/android-studio/magisk-app.png)
+## Step 5 - Open Magisk and Install the additional software
 Open Magisk, We will be asked to install some additional set-up.
 ![walking]({{ site.baseurl }}/assets/images/android-studio/root-check-app-requires-additional-setup.png)